masr2000/NaCGEC/README.md

 All updates about this shared task will be posted on this page.

+- 2023/05/21：The input of test data has been released.
+The file is located at `data/nacgec.test.input`.
+Please note that the submission deadline is 2023/05/31.

 - 2023/05/05：Registration has been closed.
 If you have already registered, please check the `Participants` list.

 ## Important Dates